Climate and Average Weather Year Round in Milwaukee Wisconsin, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Milwaukee varies throughout the year.

 The wetter season lasts 6.4 months, from March 30 to October 12, with a greater than 24% chance of a given day being a wet day.
-The chance of a wet day peaks at 35% on June 13.
+The month with the most wet days in Milwaukee is June, with an average of 10.4 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Milwaukee changes throughout the year.

 Rain alone is the most common for 11 months, from February 11 to January 7.
-The highest chance of a day with rain alone is 35% on June 13.
+The month with the most days of rain alone in Milwaukee is June, with an average of 10.4 days.

 Snow alone is the most common for 1.1 months, from January 7 to February 11.
-The highest chance of a day with snow alone is 7% on January 21.
+The month with the most days of snow alone in Milwaukee is January, with an average of 2.1 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Milwaukee experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Milwaukee.
-The most rain falls during the 31 days centered around June 15, with an average total accumulation of 3.5 inches.
+The month with the most rain in Milwaukee is June, with an average rainfall of 3.5 inches.

-The least rain falls around January 22, with an average total accumulation of 0.5 inches.
+The month with the least rain in Milwaukee is January, with an average rainfall of 0.6 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Milwaukee experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Milwaukee experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 4.5 months, from November 16 to April 1, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 7, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 4.5 months, from November 16 to April 1, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Milwaukee is January, with an average snowfall of 4.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.